 What you will learn

 Fine Art: Studio, Site and Context encompasses and celebrates a broad and open approach.
-You are able to draw upon and utilise an expansive range of materials, media, concepts and philosophies with which to convey their work and ideas.
+You are able to draw upon and utilise an expansive range of materials, media, concepts and philosophies to develop your work and convey your ideas.

-The title of the course conveys the key pedagogical approaches.
-‘Studio’ practice is at the core of our teaching and encompasses the use of a wide range of workshops together with personal studio spaces.
-The studios are the powerhouse; a place where ideas are explored and developed through material practices - painting, drawing, sculptural practice, installation and performance.
-‘Site’ is also key to teaching at Swansea both in terms of concept and place.
-The relationship between the Fine Art department and the City has developed over many years resulting in our graduates developing artist studios and gallery complexes.
-The staff are professionally involved with major art institutions that has formed links enabling students to engage in cultural activities beyond the institution.
-We encourage students to establish possibilities for career development.
+Studio practice is at the core of our teaching and encompasses the use of a wide range of workshops, together with personal studio spaces.
+The studios are our powerhouse; a place where your ideas are explored and developed through material practices - painting, drawing, sculptural practice, video, sound, installation and performance.
+Site is also key to our teaching in Swansea, both in terms of concept and place.
+The relationship between our Fine Art department and the City has developed over many years, resulting in our graduates developing artist studios and gallery complexes.
+Our staff are professionally involved with major art institutions that have formed links with the course, enabling you to engage in cultural activities beyond the university.

 Experimentation, investigation and questioning are vital aspects of both practice and theory throughout the course.
 Grasping these key themes enables you to respond to the expanding field of contemporary practice and the broad spectrum of interdisciplinary opportunities.
 This articulation between concept and media is a fundamental characteristic of contemporary fine art practice.
-To this end, Fine Art: Studio, Site and Context at Swansea encourages students to think creatively, are free to explore media and push their ideas to the limits and beyond.
-The emphasis is placed upon the relevance and significance of materials/medium in relation to ideas and context.
-At Swansea we believe that there is no hierarchy of medium.
+To this end, our Fine Art: Studio, Site and Context course encourages you to think creatively and enables you to be free to explore media and push your ideas to the limits and beyond.
+The emphasis is placed upon the relevance and significance of materials/medium in relation to your ideas and contexts.
+In our course, we believe that there is no hierarchy of medium.